eXis-web/eXis-web/README.md

 - 🌱 I’m currently learning **Next.js** **Angular** **Node.js**
 - 👯 I’m open to **new collaborations and projects, and I'm ready for challenges.**
 - 🤔 I’m looking for help with **exploring new coding horizons, collaborating on innovative projects, and sharing insights on the latest tech trends.**
 - 💬 Ask me about **my journey from the high seas as a ship officer to the world of web development!
-I'm also happy to chat about HTML, CSS, JavaScript, React, React Native, Redux and anything related to creating exciting user experiences.**
+I'm also happy to chat about HTML, CSS, JavaScript, Typescript, Vue.js, React, React Native, Redux and anything related to creating exciting user experiences.**
 - 📫 How to reach me: **varosianarmen92@gmail.com**
 - ⚡ Fun fact: **I can write code while enjoying a cup of coffee that's precisely at 60°C – the perfect temperature for both creativity and caffeination! ☕️👨‍💻**